 Extras that help you spice up your bookmark collections typically include widgets.
 Widgets to display personal pictures or get the latest weather information.
 Or widgets to integrate various sources of information like graphs or spreadsheets to create dashboards.
-And you might even embed websites, so you won’t have to click away in order to glance at it.
+And you might even embed websites, so you won’t have to click away to glance at it.

 These design-oriented features are not just gimmicks.
-They actually help to make bookmarking tools more effective.
+They help to make bookmarking tools more effective.
 Structuring related links in attractive sections, pages or blocks doesn’t just look nice and tidy, it helps in quick retrieval.
 Humans are visual creatures, which is why the look and feel of social bookmarking tools are so important.
-Visual queues help us remember where to find the information we need.
+Visual cues help us remember where to find the information we need.

 Bookmarking is still a valid business model